TheRealAnonymous008/quartz/content/details/creativity/game design/Games as Play.md

 	* **Replay mode** is one such example, making use of cinematography to cast game events in a particular light.
 	* **Recams** - involves altering the perspective after a replay.
 It allows players to experience the story from a different point of view.
 ### Play of Simulation
-* *Games are representational systems where representations can arise from the player interacting with the game systems itself*.
+* *Games are [[#Play of Meaning|representation]] systems where representations can arise from the player interacting with the game systems itself*.
 	* This type of representation is called **procedural representation** -- it is the kind of representation that emerges from a process.
 	* *As a simulation, a game is a procedural representation of aspects of "reality". *
 	* The objects within a game gain their meanings and representations in part because of how they interact with the formal systems.
 	* Unlike other simulations, games are not beholden to a notion of representing empirical truth.
 	* Games as simulations also include the ways in which the system permits player action.

-* *Every game, on some level represents conflict*.
+* *Every game, on some level represents [[Games as Rules#Systems of Conflict|conflict]]*.
 Games simulate some form of conflict through its formal systems.
 	* **Territorial Conflict** - the play area dynamically represents the territory over which battle is waged.
 	* **Economic Conflict** - what is contested is not territory but a unit of value (money, points, etc).
 This is rooted in the fact that the thing of value is finite.
 	* **Conflict over Knowledge** - inherently cultural conflicts that engage with the cultural space outside of the game.
 They rely on information brought into the game from external sources.